Volkswagen Santana: Third generation (A05; 2012)

-On October 29, 2012, the new Santana was introduced in Wolfsburg, Germany as a small family/C-segment car.
+On October 29, 2012, the new Santana was introduced in Wolfsburg, Germany as a subcompact B-segment car.
 It was built to fulfill the Chinese market demand.
 The new Santana is built in Anting and Ürümqi in China and its basis uses the Volkswagen Group A05+ platform, sharing the same platform as the Volkswagen New Jetta, another Chinese built Volkswagen model.

 The New Santana has been redesigned for more power and a sleeker design.

 Production for the New Santana commenced in December 2012.
-A hatchback variant is known as the Gran Santana and has been sold after the facelift since June 2015.
+A hatchback variant is known as the Gran Santana and had been sold after the facelift from June 2015.
 The Cross Santana was launched a year later.